 In addition to the core curriculum, global affairs majors take the following courses

-ECON 420 The Economics and Ethics of Development
+- ECON 320 Economics and Ethics of Development

 Ave Maria University is fortunate to be connected to a strong, nationally-recognized network of business managers and CEOs who are looking for the skills and the virtues that characterize Ave Maria students.
 We are very active in developing our students’ career potential, connecting them with suitable internships, and ensuring their success.